 Liverpool had the third highest wage bill (£208 million) in Premier League 2017-18 season which came as a surprise to many.
 Total revenue turnover was around £302 million and unlike the previous seasons’s they have been very busy in last couple of transfer windows bringing in world record signings of Van Daijk in January 2018 followed by a big spending spree with Alisson, Naby Keïta, Fabinho and Xherdan Shaqiri signing costing the club around £163 million just in Summer 2018.
 We take a look at entire Liverpool squad contracts and player salaries.

-Liverpool Transfers 2017-18 – Unlike the previous few seasons, Liverpool spent big in the summer and also in the January 2018 transfer window.
-They have let go Coutinho but signed the likes of Salah, Oxlade-Chamberlain, Van Dijk and
+Liverpool Transfers 2018-19 – Unlike the previous few seasons, Liverpool spent big in the summer and also in the January 2018 transfer window.
+Since they have let go Coutinho they are on a spending spree with likes of Oxlade-Chamberlain ( , Van Dijk ( and

 Rest of the squad salaries are listed below and the data is taken from trusted sources like Guardian, BBC, Premierleague.com etc.